-Ryan recently hosted a chat over at blab.im and hung out with around 11 people where he was answering some questions, good questions in fact, that he decided to release them here for you to take all the information you need to get to help you in your medical school journey
+I recently hosted a chat over at blab.im and hung out with around 11 people, where I was answering premed questions.
+I decided to release them here for you all to take the information you need to help you in your medical school journey.

-Question from a foreign physician with a U.S. green card:
+Questions from a foreign physician with a U.S. green card

 Q: Do DO medical schools require volunteer experience as well as MD medical schools?
-Can my clinical experience be counted as experience?
+Can my clinical experience in another country be counted as clinical experience?

-A: You can.
-But get more experience in the U.S. because your clinical experience at a different healthcare system isn’t as good.
+A: You can count it.
+But get more experience in the U.S. because your clinical experience in a different health care system isn’t as relevant.

-Q: I have a Bachelor’s degree and my Master’s degree of clinical medicine.
-Is it eligible to apply to a DO school?
+Q: I have a Bachelor’s degree and a Master’s degree in clinical medicine.
+Am I eligible to apply to a DO school?

-A: Every DO schools is going to be different with what they require.
+A: Every DO school is going to be different with what they require.
 So read the College Information Book and find out what they want.

-A: Go to AAMC and check it out from there.
+A: Go to the AAMC’s website, and check it out from there.

-Q: What other things should he be doing aside from his job to prepare for medical school?
+Q: What other things should I be doing aside from my job to prepare for medical school?

-A: EMT, direct patient care, shadowing experience to know what life is like as a physician.
-If you take the DO route, most of them highly suggest having letters of recommendation from an osteopathic physician.
+A: You need shadowing experience to know what life is like as a physician.
+If you take the DO route, most schools highly suggest having letters of recommendation from an osteopathic physician.
 So if you’re applying to a DO school, seek out an osteopathic physician to shadow.

 Q: Should you study for the MCAT side by side with your classes?

-A: Not a bad idea but the MCAT is so different from the materials you’re taking in your classes.
-Don’t worry about studying for the MCAT at this point and instead worry about making you’re course work and being independent at college.
+A: It’s not a bad idea, but the MCAT is so different from the materials you’re taking in your classes.
+Don’t worry about studying for the MCAT at this point, and instead focus on acing you’re coursework and getting used to college.

-Q: His sister thinks he should apply through the normal application cycle.
-But he feels otherwise and thinks about using the extra time to beef up his application and do better on the MCAT.
-What is Ryan’s view on this?
-Matthew explained that his reason for deferring is to start a family and figured he loves to use the gap year to travel or do something he won’t be able to do for quite a while.
+Q: My sister thinks I should apply to medical school as a junior in college.
+But I’m thinking about taking an extra year to beef up my application and do better on the MCAT.
+What is your view on this?
+If I apply this year, I might want to defer a year before I start.
+My reason for deferring would be to start a family, and maybe traveling or doing something I won’t be able to do for quite a while.

-A: If you should defer, you need to have a good reason on why you’re doing it.
-But if you do apply in the same time frame and defer, think about how prepared are you in taking the MCAT.
-Do you have enough time to do your letters of recommendation, personal statement, and get the applications on time?
-The school that you get acceptance from doesn’t have to agree to defer you for a year so you run that risk.
+A: If you defer, you need to have a good reason for why you’re doing it.
+But if you do apply this year and defer, think about how prepared you are to take the MCAT.
+Do you have enough time to do your letters of recommendation, personal statement, and get the applications in on time?
+Also, the school that you get an acceptance from doesn’t have to agree to defer you for a year, so you run that risk.

 Q: What do you do to find a job for a gap year?

-Q: How far back do you put in your application?
+Q: How far back can experiences be that you put in your application?

-A: If it’s a life-changing experience, put it on there.
-You have 15 spots in your application for extracurricular activities but you don’t have to fill up all 15.
+A: There’s a general rule not to put things that were back in high school if you didn’t continue it after that.
+But if it’s a life-changing experience, put it on there.
+You have 15 spots in your application for extracurricular activities, but you don’t have to fill up all 15.